eigenein/blitz-dashboard/src/crawler/README.md

 ### `--n-buffered-accounts`

 Defines how many accounts get updated in the database concurrently.
-Increase one by one till you get the stable maximal RPS.
-You're limited by a maximal number of active database connections.
+Too small and too large values decrease the RPS.
+You'll need to find a good balance between too low QPS and flooding your database.

 ## «Cold» start